SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    !! if i {
    !!   ^

-However, it is valid to say:
+However, the alternative example below is valid:

 .. testcode:: booleansIsLogicValue